Doctors Note Logo

 How to Boost Your Metabolism with ACV: Important Doctor's Advice

-A simple morning drink of 1–2 teaspoons of raw, unfiltered ACV diluted in water before breakfast may support fat burning, blood sugar balance, appetite control, and gut health when paired with hydration, a protein-rich meal, light movement, sunlight exposure, and mindful breathing.
+Drinking 1–2 teaspoons of raw, unfiltered apple cider vinegar (ACV) diluted in a glass of water before breakfast may help support fat metabolism, blood sugar balance, appetite control, and gut health.
+Benefits are strongest when paired with proper hydration, a protein-rich meal, light morning movement, sunlight exposure, and mindful breathing.

 answer background